abel-gr/OCR-for-warehouse/README.md

 To solve the problem we will use multiple computer vision techniques, both at a low level and at a higher level.
 Specifically, the process flow with the steps and techniques that we will apply is as follows:

-1. Train a multi-layer perceptron from Python's sklearn library with letter images that we will describe in section 3.2.
+1. Train a multi-layer perceptron from Python's Scikit-learn library with letter and numbers images that we described above.

-2. Generate an algorithm that allows to automatically eliminate the perspective and bad lighting that the images obtained from the boxes may have and that may affect the subsequent classification.
+2. Generate an algorithm that allows to automatically eliminate the perspective and non-uniform light that the images obtained from the boxes may have and that may affect the classification.
 In the case of perspective we will use homographies.
-And in the case of bad lighting, we will implement the Opening Residue and Niblack algorithms at a low level, to use both and compare their results.
-Therefore, to implement the Opening Residue, we will also implement erosion and dilation techniques of mathematical morphology at a low level.
+And in the case of bad light, we implemented the _Opening Residue_ and the _Niblack_ algorithms at a low level, to use both and compare their results.
+Therefore, to implement the _Opening Residue_, we also implemented _erode_ and _dilate_ techniques of mathematical morphology at a low level.

+3. Crop the image to keep the part of the box where only the label is visible.

-3. Binarize the image from the results of Opening Residue or Niblack according to the chosen method.
-In the case of Opening Residue, after correcting the lighting, we will implement Mean Shift to be able to segment all the text so that we do not need to set a threshold.
+4. Binarize the image from the results of the _Opening Residue_ or _Niblack_ according to the chosen method by a function parameter.
+In the case of _Opening Residue_, after correcting the light, we implemented and used _Mean Shift_ to be able to segment all the text without the need to set a threshold.

-4. Segment the binarized image to keep the part of the box where only the label is visible.

 5. From the previous result, segment each letter separately.
-For this, we will implement the region labeling technique at a low level.
+For this, we implemented the region labeling technique at a low level.

+6. Crop each letter already segmented using a bounding box.

-6. Introduce each letter image separately to the multi-layer perceptron that we had trained in step 1 to classify and obtain the associated category, which will be related to a character or a number.
+7. Introduce each letter or number image separately to the multi-layer perceptron that we had trained in step 1 to classify and obtain the associated category, which will be related to a character or a number.

 As a result of all the previous process we will obtain the complete text in string format.